 The Sindercombe Social is a craft beer gastro-pub that has that ‘on trend’ exposed brickwork and industrial feel.
 Their food ranges from gourmet burgers and artisan pizzas, to small plates and sharers.
 The cocktails are very popular and they have a good range of local craft beers.
 Open until 1am, it’s the perfect dinner and drinking spot.Shoreditch (in Hackney)

 Shoreditch in London’s famous East End.
 It used to be fairly rundown, but now trendy creative types can be spotted everywhere and there are some fabulously stylish and eclectic dining and drinking options.
+It’s also a great place to see some impressive London street art.
 You can get to Shoreditch by taking the Northern Line to Old Street on the London Underground, a line that has great train links to Kings Cross and St. Pancras.

 There is no shortage of fabulous eateries in Shoreditch, but Dishoom is a firm favourite of many.
 This Indian street food restaurant allows you to try lots of small plates.
 The interiors are styled on a 1930s Bombay cafe and it looks really unique and atmospheric, with lots of attention on the detail.
 The menu is filled with traditional Bombay favourites with all those authentic flavours.
 It’s laid-back and relaxed, but still very hip.